contentful/slash-developers/docs/tutorials/general/delivery-api-lambda-and-api-gateway.md

 The web UI for API gateway is a bit cumbersome, so at this point we're going to use the scripts in our `deploy` directory to take care of the rest.

-> **Warning:** these scripts assume that you have correctly configured your AWS credentials using the official `aws` command line interface.
-If you haven't yet done so, please follow [these directions][aws-setup] to install and configure the AWS CLI.
+<span class="alert" style="display:block;margin-bottom:2em">**Warning:** these scripts assume that you have correctly configured your AWS credentials using the official `aws` command line interface.
+If you haven't yet done so, please follow [these directions][aws-setup] to install and configure the AWS CLI.</span>

 ### 2.1.
 Deploying the API